Iola, Colorado: History

-When the Denver and Rio Grande pushed west from Gunnison in 1881, a stop was established at Stevens Ranch; a post office was established there from 1882 to 1896, when it moved east to Iola.
+When the Denver and Rio Grande railroad pushed west from Gunnison in 1881, a stop was established at Stevens Ranch; a post office was established there from 1882 to 1896, when it moved east to Iola.
 A school district was organized in 1882 and served students through 1955.
 The Iola post office operated from June 24, 1896, until August 16, 1963.
 The name Iola reportedly was selected simply on account of it being a pleasant name.

 The town's population peaked between 200 and 300 residents and had a store, hotel, and lookout tower.
 In addition to ranching, the area was a destination for fly fishing on the Gunnison River, with several resorts that catered to the activity.

 In the late 1930s, Colorado State Highway 149 was routed through Iola with the road crossing the Gunnison River before its northern terminus at US 50.

 The creation of Blue Mesa Reservoir in the 1960s inundated the town of Iola, along with the nearby towns of Cebolla and Sapinero.

 In 2018, drought caused parts of Iola to be revealed by dropping water levels in the reservoir.
 An estimated 10-15 building foundations were visible by December 2018.